kanishkarj/kanishkarj-gatsby-portfolio/src/pages/markdown/blog/webpack-3-3-2018/post.md

 npm install -D babel-loader babel-core babel-polyfill babel-preset-env
 ```

-Now we will define a Loader to read javascript and transcompile it from ES7 to ES5( latest standard supported by all the browsers).
-Lets add a config object inside the rules array :
+Now we will define a Loader to read javascript and transcompile it from ES7 to ES5( latest standard supported by all the browsers). let's add a config object inside the rules array :

 ```javascript
 module: {